|

 therapeutic agents for the treatment of halitosis derived from the mouth or

-was looking for something and it was so bad I had to go somewhere else until
+something and it was so bad I had to go somewhere else until he moved on.

-he moved on.
 Same thing for some in my west coast swing class.
-I
+I can't understand why

-can't understand why people ignore something that offensive.
-Here's my
+people ignore something that offensive.
+Here's my suggestion along with

 -